subscan-explorer/subscan-essentials/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/itering/subscan)](https://goreportcard.com/report/github.com/itering/subscan)
 ![subscan](https://github.com/itering/subscan/workflows/subscan/badge.svg)

-Subscan Essentials is a high-precision blockchain explorer scaffold project, supports substrate-based blockchain networks with developer-friendly interface and custom module parsing capabilities.
+Subscan Essentials is a high-precision blockchain explorer scaffold project.
+It supports substrate-based blockchain networks with developer-friendly interface, standard or custom module parsing capabilities.
 It's developed by the Subscan team and used in subscan.io.
 Developers are free to use the codebase to extend functionalities and develop unique user experiences for their audiences.

 ## API doc